shawnLeeZX/akid/README.md

 certain *way*, to accumulate experience and summarize knowledge in ones *brain* to fulfill a basic purpose, to *survive*.

+The world is run by a clock.
+It represents how long the kid has been practices in the world.
+The clock is the conventional training step.

 The data supplier, such as the data generator in `keras`, or data layer in `Caffe`, is abstracted as a class `Sensor`.
 It takes a `Source` which either provides data in form of tensor of Tensorflow or array of numpy.
 Optionally, it